eliranmal/styli.sh/README.md

-# sh-dox
+# styli.sh

-> docs generator and text formatting for the shell
+> text formatter and converter for the shell